-As a quick reference tool, it can help stakeholders to frame their views and assess recommendations which have been made or will emerge as the inquiry progresses.
-Armed with an understanding of the status quo, along with any upcoming changes already in train, such as international standard-setting projects on non-assurance services and audit fees, they can better assess which measures represent a real change and may better appreciate the likely impact of any proposed changes.
+As a quick reference tool, it can help stakeholders frame their views and assess recommendations which have been made or will emerge as the inquiry progresses.
+Armed with an understanding of the status quo, along with any upcoming changes already in train (such as international standard-setting projects on non-assurance services and audit fees) they can better assess which measures represent a real change and may better appreciate the likely impact of any proposed changes.

 Step-by-step process guide

-The guide steps through the audit process and each section of the auditor’s report, with the objective of helping stakeholders understand the reliance which they can place on the audit.
+The guide steps through the audit process and each section of the auditor’s report to help stakeholders understand how much they can rely on the audit.
 It reflects the current audit requirements, but it does not mean to say that change is not warranted.

-Indeed, the PJC Inquiry provides a great opportunity to explore how stakeholder needs may be better addressed and whether there are legislative or regulatory measures which can improve audit outcomes.
+Indeed, the PJC Inquiry is an opportunity to explore how stakeholder needs may be better addressed and whether there are legislative or regulatory measures which can improve audit outcomes.
 The most significant changes cannot be readily made by the auditors themselves as they do not set the scope of the statutory audit nor the standards for auditing or ethics.

 Sound understanding sorely needed

-CPA Australia’s submission to the PJC Inquiry highlights that there are a number of key areas where reforms would be beneficial, based on analysis of the root causes of the identified problems.
-Solutions will need to encompass not only auditors, but also the broader reporting eco-system to be effective.
+CPA Australia’s submission to the PJC Inquiry highlights that there are a number of key areas where reforms would be beneficial, based on analysing the root causes of the identified problems.
+Solutions will need to encompass auditors and the broader reporting eco-system to be effective.

 Self-managed super fund auditors